Analysis of Chiral Oxirane Molecules in Preparation for Next Generation Telescopes: A Review, New Analysis, & a Chiral Molecule Database: Computational study of propylene oxide and oxirane variants

 \subsection{Results and Discussion}

 The molecular geometries were optimized using analytic gradients, assembled from the gradients of each term in the energy expression.
-Starting from the CCSD(T)/cc-pVTZ geometry, and using a hessian computed at that level, it took typically eight or nine iterations until the bond lengths were changing by about 0.0001\,{\AA}ngstrom, and the rotational constants changing by less than 1\,MHz.
-The resulting geometries are all given in the Supplementary Information.
+Starting from the CCSD(T)/cc-pVTZ geometry, and using a hessian computed at that level, it took typically eight or nine iterations until the bond lengths were changing by about 0.0001\,{\AA}ngstrom, and the rotational constants changed by less than 1\,MHz.
+The resulting geometries are all given in Supplementary Information.
 All of the structures are local minima, {\it i.e.} have no negative eigenvalues of the force constant matrix.

-Table \ref{Table2} contains experimental values of the rotational constants, where available, and values calculated at the equilibrium geometry.
-Various studies, for example \cite{CS23}, indicate that rotational constants calculated at an accurate equilibrium geometry will be larger than the true ground state values by about 1\,percent, or less.
+Table \ref{Table2} contains experimental values of the rotational constants, where available, and values calculated at equilibrium geometry.
+Various studies, for example, \cite{CS23}, indicate that rotational constants calculated at an accurate equilibrium geometry will be larger than the true ground state values by about 1\,percent, or less.
 This is the case here.
 However, an inaccuracy of 1\,percent is not acceptable for spectroscopic purposes, where \cite{CS23} suggest an error of 0.1\,percent, or less, should be the aim.